 - You want to customize without having to deal with beta testing.
-WooCommerce is a very popular platform and it has been on the market for years.
-That means there are plenty of themes and extensions – and all of them have gone through heavy testing.
+WooCommerce is a very popular platform, and it has been on the market for years.
+That means there are plenty of themes and extensions - and all of them have gone through heavy testing.
 You won’t be a guinea pig.

 - You’re working on a tight budget.
 While everyone would love to have all the money in the world to start an eShop, it’s usually not the case.
-Smaller businesses are usually working from a limited budget, and cost saving is a huge plus.
+Smaller businesses are generally working from a limited budget, and cost saving is a huge plus.
 While there are many paid premium extensions, the basic WooCommerce plugin is free.

 - You’re most comfortable setting things up yourself.
 As you’ll see on our complete WooCommerce tutorial below, this plugin allows you to customize everything.
 If you’re picky about your eCommerce solution (and why wouldn’t you be?), WooCommerce should do wonders for you.
 From here, you can control all areas of the eShop, configuring every setting, and even setting up the tiniest details of your hosting.

 - You want a plethora of extension options.
-You can manage just about every aspect of your eShop directly from WooCommerce.
+You can manage every aspect of your eShop directly from WooCommerce.
 Some of the most popular extensions include Google Analytics Integration, EU VAT Compliance, and Genesis Framework integration.
 There are also multilingual options.

-- You have very specific needs.
+- You have particular needs.
 If you want to set up an eShop that’s a little different from the standard t-shirt store, WooCommerce is an excellent choice.
 If you’re looking to sell downloadable content, a subscription or other types of services, it’s easy to set up from the plugin.
 Not all eCommerce services will give you this level of freedom.

 - You want to set up different layers of customer experience in a single platform.
-Maybe you sell products but you also offer services or even an online course.
-In any case, you offer different things for customers and don’t want to only have one single thing.
-Maybe you won’t start out this way, but it’s where you want your eStore to head.
-If you’re looking to offer different types of products and services, you’ll need a platform that allows you to extend – and that’s what WooCommerce is all about.
+Maybe you sell products, but you also offer services or even an online course.
+In any case, you provide different things for customers and don’t want to only have one single thing.
+Maybe you won’t start this way, but it’s where you want your eStore to head.
+If you’re looking to offer different types of products and services, you’ll need a platform that allows you to extend - and that’s what WooCommerce is all about.